Jbleezy/BO2-Reimagined/README.md

 * Can be destroyed by taking 1500 damage
 * Can no longer be picked up after being destroyed
 * Added weapon name on HUD to all buildables
+* Changed crafting hint string from "Building..." to "Crafting..."

 ### Zombie Shield
 * Added shield health bar on HUD